HPV (Human Papillomavirus)

 - Fever.
 If you need medicine for fever or pain, check with your pharmacist or doctor.
 Follow the instructions on the medicine package carefully.
 If you are not sure whether your child’s fever is related to the immunization, dial 811 for Health Link or talk to your doctor or pharmacist, before giving your child medicine.
 Do not give aspirin to anyone younger than 19 years of age.
 Aspirin increases the risk of a rare but serious disease called Reye Syndrome.

 - Headache.
 Acetaminophen (such as Tylenol) or ibuprofen (such as Advil) may help relieve a headache.
 Follow the instructions on the medicine package carefully.

-Servere allergic reactions after immunization are rare, occurring at an estimated annual rate of only one per one million doses of vaccine distributed in Canada, and can be treated..
+Severe allergic reactions after immunization are rare, occurring at an estimated annual rate of only one to ten per one million doses of vaccine administered, and can be treated..
 Our nurses will ask that you stay with your child, in the immunization clinic, for at least 15 minutes after your child receives his or her immunizations.
 For the dose that your child receives in school, the nurse will also require your child to stay for at least 15 minutes after his or her immunization.
 This will allow the nurse to identify and treat any immediate allergic reaction that could occur.

 If you are concerned about symptoms your child is experiencing after immunization, dial 811 for Health Link to speak to a registered nurse, 24 hours a day, seven days a week.
 If your child is experiencing severe shortness of breath, call 911.

 Information Sheets (PDF)